A Local's Favourite Caves in Iceland

 A Local's Favourite Caves in IcelandKirkjan - the Church looks like it is man-made

 It is open in both ends forming a high-dome-shaped lava roof and resembles a Gothic church a bit.
-It looks totally different from the outside, where you will think that this is just a small cave.
+It looks very different from the outside, where you will think that this is just a small cave.

 To find this lava cave at Dimmuborgir you follow a route called Kirkjuhringurinn - the Church Route